 1/4 cup of water (I thought this was a little too much)

-3 cups cooked squash
+3 cups cooked squash12 eggs

 Heat oil.
 Add onions, salt, pepper and garlic.
 Cook until tender.
 Stir in squash.
 Beat eggs thoroughly.
 Add cheese, crumbs and water to blend.
 Stir in egg mixture into sauteed vegetables.
 Cook slowly, stirring constantly, until mixture thickens.
 Gently lift.
 When bottom is browned, put under a broiler and cook top.
 Invert omelet onto platter.